facebookresearch/demucs/README.md

 if necessary.
 If multiple streams (i.e. a stems file) are present in the audio file, the first one will be used.
 The output will be a wave file, either in int16 format or float32 (if `--float32` is passed).
-If you want to export as MP3 (at 320 kb/s), first install `lameenc` (on Windows `python.exe -m pip install -U lameenc`, on Linux/OSX `python3 -m pip install -U lameenc`, and use the `--mp3` flag.
+If you want to export as MP3, first install `lameenc` (on Windows `python.exe -m pip install -U lameenc`, on Linux/OSX `python3 -m pip install -U lameenc`), and use the `--mp3` flag.
+By default it will export it at 320 kbps, but you can use the `--mp3-bitrate` flag to set a custom bitrate.

 Other pre-trained models can be selected with the `-n` flag and downloaded with the `--dl` flag.
 The models will be stored in the `models` folder.
 The list of pre-trained models is: